dkdfirefly/adb/hw3/README.md

     Dataset Generation:
     -------

     In each of the datasets, we have used only those fields that are mentioned explicitly here.
-We have manipulated the numerical score values, so as to normalize them in a way to be conducive to the a-priori algorithm and have appended special characters in order to differentiate in between the numerical fields.
+We have manipulated the numerical score values, so as to normalize them in a way to be conducive to the a-priori algorithm.
+Each of the division is an integral division, so as to bucketise the values.
+We have also  appended special characters in order to differentiate in between the numerical fields.
 Whenever a value was absent, it was replaced with a blank.

     ####SAT Results: [2010 data](https://data.cityofnewyork.us/Education/SAT-College-Board-2010-School-Level-Results/zt9s-n5aj) and [2012 data](https://data.cityofnewyork.us/Education/SAT-Results/f9bf-2cp4)